AI4Bharat/IndicTrans2/README.md

 To prepare the data for training En-Indic model, please do the following:

 1. Download the SPM model in the experiment directory and rename it as `vocab`.
-2. Download the Fairseq dictionary in the experiment directory and rename it as `final_dict`.
+2. Download the Fairseq dictionary in the experiment directory and rename it as `final_bin`.

 Here is the expected directory for training En-Indic model: